scottsus/placeholdername/docs/academics/🔧 EE477/📚 Lectures/🌊 Sequential Logic Design Part I.md

 	<Image src="/attachments/IMG-20231207180243.png"/>
 - <span style={{ color: '#f55656' }}>1’s Catching Problem:</span> while CK=1, a narrow spike or *glitch* in 1 of the inputs, say in the $J$ line, may set/reset the master latch and cause an unwanted state transition in master latch → propagating to slave in the next phase
 ## D Latch
-- we return to [[Sequential Logic Design Part I#NOR-Based SR Latch]], where we modify it to obtain a D Latch
+- we return to [[🌊 Sequential Logic Design Part I#NOR-Based SR Latch]], where we modify it to obtain a D Latch
 	- instead of $S$ and $R$ signals, we have a single $D$ signal
 	<Image src="/static/attachments/IMG-20231207180258.png" width="450px" alt="Image"/>
 	- when CK=1, $Q=D$